marcosjroig/JsonWebTokensToSecureAngularAndNetCoreWebApi/README.md

 - __Web__: is the web project made in angular 7
 - __NetCoreWebApi__: is the .Net Core Web API made with C# and .Net Core 2.2

-After downloaded this repo and unzip it, please follow the next intructions to configure everything.
+After downloading this repo and unzip it, please follow the next instructions to configure everything.

 ### Database installation
 1) Execute in order the scripts of the __"Database"__ folder